unboxing cycles and Labör present the first

 at Labör

-A photography series portraying 10 women living their cycles creates the space for a weekend of talks, panels, and workshops dedicated to cyclical living.
+A photography series by Maja Juzwiak portraying 10 women living their cycles creates the space for a week of talks, panels, and workshops dedicated to cyclical living.

 Everyone is invited - menstruators and non-menstruators - because we believe the menstrual cycle affects us all.